IKSPARK: Obstacle-Aware Inverse Kinematics via Convex Optimization: Optimization

-The rank minimization process in the previous section only works when Assumption \ref{as:optimalilty in feas set} holds.
-In practice there exists IK problems where we don't know if there are feasible solutions that result in the optimal cost of the relaxed problem.
-For example, sometimes we want to find the joint configurations that lead the end-effector to be \emph{as close as possible} to a target that is too far for the robot to reach.
-In this case, the optimal cost of the original IK problem is non-zero and need to be determined.
-To be able to account for such situations we introduce the following alternative rank minimization algorithm.
+The rank minimization process in the previous section relies on Assumption \ref{as:optimalilty in feas set}.
+In practice, there exist IK problems where we don't know if there are feasible solutions that result in the optimal cost of the relaxed problem.
+For example, in some tracking problems, we want to find the joint configurations that lead the end-effector to be \emph{as close as possible} to a target that is too far for the robot to reach.
+In this case, the optimal cost of the original IK problem is non-zero and needs to be determined.
+To be able to account for such situations, we introduce the following adaptive rank minimization algorithm.

 We define the following function of $\mY$

 \begin{lemma} For any two $\mY^k,\mY^{k+1}$ it holds that